Plactic relations for $r$-domino tableaux

 \begin{definition} Let $T$ be a (skew) $r$-domino tableau and $a\in \lb(T)$.
-Then we define \begin{enumerate} \item[1.] $T_{<a}$ ($T_{\leq a}$) to be the $r$-domino tableau obtained by restricting $T$ to its dominos labeled with integers less than (and equal to) $a$. \item[2.] $T_{>a}$ ($T_{\geq a}$) to be the skew $r$-domino tableau which obtained by restricting $T$ to its dominos labeled with integers greater than (and equal to) $a$. \end{enumerate} \end{definition}
+Then we define \begin{enumerate} \item[1.] $T_{<a}$ ($T_{\leq a}$) to be the $r$-domino tableau obtained by restricting $T$ to its double labeled domino cells whose labels are less than (and equal to) $a$. \item[2.] $T_{>a}$ ($T_{\geq a}$) to be the skew $r$-domino tableau obtained by restricting $T$ to its double labeled domino cells whose labels are greater than (and equal to) $a$. \end{enumerate} \end{definition}